Financial-Times/o-header-services/README.md

 _Note: If there is a 'Sign in' option, it should be consistent with other FT products by aligning itself to the right and avoiding different wording such as 'Log in' or 'Login'._

-You can see an example of a title section-only header and the markup for it in the [Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-title-section).
+For an example and markup, see the [title-only header in the Origami Registry](https://registry.origami.ft.com/components/o-header-services#demo-title-section).

 ### Primary Navigation